Chordian/sidfactory2/README.md

 - Added: An option in the packer to specify the base for zero page addresses that the player uses.
 - Added: Documentation on how to customize configuration using a `user.ini` file.
-Including a default template `/documentation/user.default.ini`.
+Including a default template in `/documentation/user.default.ini`.
 - Added: Configuration options:
   - `Window.Scaling` to scale the contents of the window.
 (Thanks to Matty Seito for suggesting)